 There are two theme parks, Universal Studios Orlando and Islands of Adventure.

-You can buy individual tickets, or a two-park tickets which means you can either walk between the two or take the Hogwarts Express between the two.
+You can buy individual tickets, or a two-park tickets (check out cheap tickets here) which means you can either walk between the two or take the Hogwarts Express between the two.

 In my opinion, the two-park ticket is the best idea for seeing these theme parks, but you need to make sure you’re making a FULL day of it – sun up to sun down.